Get a 74% Acceptance On New LinkedIn Connection Requests

 - Be Discovered

 With social selling, your primary goal is to create a POSITIVE engagement.
-Engagement means your targeted buyer is in some way, shape, or form ENGAGING with you.
+Sales engagement means your targeted buyer is in some way, shape, or form ENGAGING with you.
 Engaging does not just mean they are writing a message back to you or responding to you via social.
 Engagement could be as simple as your targeted audience has just looked at your LinkedIn profile.
 In my training, that is a minimum baseline level engagement, and it can be the first step to creating further engagement.

 - One-2-One Social Engagement